citp/privacy-policy-historical/i/is/isp/ispreview.co.uk.md

-> *The following text is extracted and transformed from the ispreview.co.uk privacy policy that was archived on 2012-05-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120510110118id_/http%3A//www.ispreview.co.uk/policy.shtml) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ispreview.co.uk privacy policy that was archived on 2012-11-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121116001450id_/http%3A//www.ispreview.co.uk/policy.shtml) for the most accurate reproduction.*

 # ISPreview UK - Independent Internet Service Provider Information Source

-_ISPreview_ has created this privacy statement in order to demonstrate our firm commitment to privacy.
+_ISPreview.co.uk_ has created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses the information gathering and dissemination practices for this Web site: [ISPreview](http://www.ispreview.co.uk/).
+Please also check out the [Terms of Use](http://www.ispreview.co.uk/terms.shtml) for our website.

 **Information Automatically Logged**